 The Department provides full-time faculty funds to support professional development (e.g., conference travel, etc.).
 In addition, faculty may use funds available from their sponsored research to support development.
 Ten percent of overhead funds associated with a grant are provided to the Principle Investigator to support professional development.
-Additionally, if external grants are provided for a "buy out" of teaching, one third of the funds remaining after meeting instructional needs are made available to that faculty member for professional development.
+Additionally, if external grants are provided for a "buy out" of teaching, one-third of the funds remaining after meeting instructional needs are made available to that faculty member for professional development.
+The College may provide additional funds for professional development as resources permit.